Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: A Unified Convergence Analysis

 In this subsection, we establish the iteration complexity of \emph{Perturbed Smoothed GDA} stated in \cref{thm:psgda-epi}.
-Before proceeding to the formal proof, we summarize in \cref{tab:notation} the main notations used for the perturbed problem~\cref{eq:perturb}.
+Similar to \cref{subsec:ps-gda}, though \cref{thm:psgda-epi} is stated for constant choice of $r^t_{\y}$, we prove a stronger result where $r^t_{\y}$ is adaptive to provide the most general form of our analytical framework.

 Following our unified analysis framework, we begin by introducing the Lyapunov function: